Kwame Onwuachi: Publication career

 In 2019, Onwuachi and Joshua David Stein co-published Onwuachi's first book, Notes from a Young Black Chef.
 The memoir details his tumultuous journey from joining a local gang as a teen to climbing to the top of the fine-dining world.

 In May 2022, Onwauchi and Stein published a follow-up book titled, My America: Recipes from a Young Black Chef in cookbook format.

 Recognition

-In 2019, the James Beard Foundation named Onwuachi their "Rising Star Chef of the Year."
-Esquire named him its Chef of the Year for 2019, identifying Kith and Kin as one of the Best New Restaurants in America.
+In 2019, the James Beard Foundation named Onwuachi their "Rising Star Chef of the Year" and Esquire named him its Chef of the Year for 2019, identifying Kith and Kin as one of the Best New Restaurants in America.

-In 2021, Onwuachi returned to the Top Chef Kitchen, this time as a guest judge for Season 18.
+In 2021, Onwuachi returned to the Top Chef Kitchen as a guest judge for Season 18.
 In 2024 he was featured in an episode of Chef's Table.